 Some people cheat, and replace saffron with turmeric, though while turmeric also gives the buns a nice yellow color, you will be missing out on the delicious saffron flavor, which is what makes the lussekatter so delicious.

 The photos in this post are from two different batches.
-The dough is rolled into thin, snake-like shapes, but the first batch, was made from thicker dough-snakes and thus resulted in bigger buns:)
+The dough is rolled into medium-thin ropes, but the first batch, was made from thicker dough-ropes and thus resulted in bigger buns:)

 Recipe: Lussekatter – Swedish Saffron Buns